-At end 3Q 2011, problem loans (defined as commitments in default in excess of three months and other bad and doubtful commitments) accounted for 2.1% of gross loans, down from 2.6% at YE 2010.
+Problem loans (defined as commitments in default and other bad and doubtful commitments) accounted for 2.1% of gross loans for 2011, down from 2.6% at YE2010.
 The bank's loan loss reserve coverage is relatively low at around 45% of problem loans.
 We further note that the bank has historically had a higher problem loan ratio and a lower problem loan coverage ratio than other Moody's-rated Norwegian banks.
 On the other hand, actual losses have remained at a low level in the past five years.

-The score for asset quality is C. The economic environment in Norway, and in the county of Møre and Romsdal, is satisfactory, but slower economic growth, fewer exports and weaker domestic demand have been a challenge for the corporate sector.
+The economic environment in Norway, and in the county of Møre and Romsdal, is satisfactory, but slower economic growth, fewer exports and weaker domestic demand have been a challenge for the corporate sector.
 Further, with regards to retail loans, household indebtedness has increased in recent years, making customers more vulnerable to interest rates rises, although we take comfort in the still low unemployment levels in Norway.
-Overall, we consider the trend to be weakening but note lower levels of problem loans in 2010.
+Overall, we consider the asset quality trend to be weakening.